noviceprogrammeroh/02-challenge-repository/README.md

 - Use semantics like header, nav, main, articles, aside and a footer.
 - Added hover background-color change when user hovers on the links
 - Refactored styles
+- Added home, about, projects, captstone links and created In progress page.
 - Added header and nav screenshot